parisholley/wordpress-asynchronous-javascript/README.txt

 == Installation ==

-1. Upload `asynchronous-assets` folder to the `/wp-content/plugins/` directory
+1. Upload `wordpress-asynchronous-assets` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==